eastrd/WitchHunt/README.md

 - Setting up via any portable mobile device
 - Super fast setup process
 - Customize honeypot webpage source code
+- Automatically obtain the prey's physical location and ISP information
-- Email notification when the trap is triggered
+- Precise email notification when the trap is triggered
 - Pre-set the valid expiry time for the webpage (Yet to be implemented)

 <br />